Whiplash (medicine): Prevention

-Automatically adjusting head restraint — refers to a head restraint that automatically adjusts the position of the head restraint when the seat position is adjusted.
+For the last 40 years, vehicle safety researchers have been designing and gathering information on the ability of head restraints to mitigate injuries resulting from rear-end collisions.

 A major issue in whiplash prevention is the lack of proper adjustment of the seat safety system by both drivers and passengers.
 Studies have shown that a well designed and adjusted head restraint could prevent potentially injurious head-neck kinematics in rear-end collisions by limiting the differential movement of the head and torso.
 The primary function of a head restraint is to minimize the relative rearward movement of the head and neck during rear impact.
 During a rear-end collision, the presence of an effective head restraint behind the occupant's head can limit the differential movement of the head and torso.
 A properly placed head restraint where one can sufficiently protect his/her head lower the chances of head injury by up to 35% during a rear-end collision.

-In contrast to a properly adjusted head restraint, research suggests that there may be an increased risk of neck injuries if the head restraint is incorrectly positioned.
-More studies by manufacturers and automobile safety organizations are currently undergoing to examine the best ways to reduce head and torso injuries during a rear-end impact with different geometries of the head restraint and seat-back systems.

-In most passenger vehicles where manually adjustable head restraints are fitted, proper use requires sufficient knowledge and awareness by occupants.
-When driving, the height of the head restraint is critical in influencing injury risk.
-A restraint should be at least as high as the head's center of gravity, or about 9 centimeters (3.5 inches) below the top of the head.
-The backset, or distance behind the head, should be as small as possible.
-Backsets of more than 10 centimeters (about 4 inches) have been associated with increased symptoms of neck injury in crashes.

-In a sitting position, the minimum height of the restraint should correspond to the top of the driver's ear or even higher.
-In addition, there should be minimal distance between the back of head and the point where it first meets the restraint.

-Due to low public awareness of the consequence of incorrect positioning of head restraints, some passenger vehicle manufactures have designed and implemented a range of devices into their models to protect their occupants.